-General rating revenue is less than the amount forecasted in the Long Term Plan 2012-2022 due to the general rate funding provision for the Hydrology department being transferred (with the associated costs) to the River Management activity in 2013-2014 and continued in this plan.
-In addition, the proposal to reduce the general rate annual increase from 7.22% (as prescribed in the Long Term Plan) to 0% compounded with the reduced rate increase in 2013-2014 (from 6.45% signalled in the LTP to 3%) has resulted in less general rating revenue.
+Targeted rating revenue is less than the amount forecasted in the Long Term Plan 2012-2022 due to the targeted rate funding provision for the Hydrology department being transferred (with the associated costs) to the River Management activity in 2013-2014 and continued in this plan.
+In addition, the reduction in the average region wide rate annual increase from 7.22% (as prescribed in the Long Term Plan) to 0% compounded with the reduced rate increase in 2013-2014 (from 6.45% signalled in the LTP to 3%) has resulted in less targeted rating revenue.
 Subsidies and grants for operating purposes are less than the amount forecasted in the Long Term Plan.
-Bio-Condition funding (received from the Department of Conservation) has been removed due to the council's reprioritisation of its pest management activity.
+Bio- Condition funding (received from the Department of Conservation) has been removed due to the council's reprioritisation of its pest management activity.